esalorin/esalorin/README.md

 ### Hi there 👋

 I'm Eena, a full-stack developer with a startup experince.
+My passion lies in web development and building detailed UI.

 I’m a problem solver with a creative mindset, and as a visually oriented person, I’m particularly interested in front-end development.
 However, I find that full-stack development, with a good balance of both frontend and backend, suits me well.